Why PRQL?

 For tools

-- PRQL is a stable foundation to build on; we’re open-source and will never have a commercial product
+- PRQL’s vision is a foundation to build on; we’re open-source and will never have a commercial product

-- PRQL is a single secular standard which tools can target
+- PRQL is growing into a single secular standard which tools can target

 - PRQL is easy for machines to read & write